pegasus-isi/pegasus/doc/sphinx/creating-workflows.rst

 5. **pegasus.catalog.replica.db.password=<database password>**

-Users can use the command line client *pegasus-rc-client* to interface to query, insert and remove entries from the JDBCRC backend.
+Users can use the command line client :ref:`rc-pegasus-rc-client` to interface to query, insert and remove entries from the JDBCRC backend.
 Starting 4.5 release, there is also support for sqlite databases.
 Specify the jdbc url to refer to a sqlite database.

 .. _rc-MRC: